The Resistance Cover Art

 Susanna studied Michael Bentley’s image frozen on the screen.

 “The son operates as a primary intelligence agent.
-The daughter is their chief systems’ analyst.
+The daughter is their chief systems analyst.
 The mother leads strategic operations.”

-“A family of anomalies,” Navarro mused, “THEATRES is fascinated by them.
+“A family of anomalies,” Navarro mused.
+“THEATRES is fascinated by them.
 It believes their genetics hold the key to the next evolutionary phase of the Collective.”

 “And what do you believe?”
 Susanna asked, a hint of her pre-integration directness showing through.

-Navarro turned to her, his expression unreadable.
+Navarro turned to her, expression unreadable.

 “I believe we need to understand the Bentleys better.
 They represent humanity’s adaptive potential.”